How, where, and when do students get tickets?

 Where do students get their cap and gown?
 My student has one from high school, can they use that one?

-Academic regalia may be purchased in the UW-Stout Bookstore or online.
+Academic regalia may be purchased in the UW-Stout Bookstore, Stoutfitters or online.
 The online ordering website closes 4-6 weeks before the ceremony date.
-After the online site closes, they will need to contact the bookstore directly to order academic regalia.
-They will be able to ship regalia if needed.
-Please contact the bookstore directly with further questions regarding academic regalia at 715-232-1235.
+After the online site closes, they will need to visit the bookstore in person, to order academic regalia.

 The robes used for UW-Stout are a matte black.
 You are more than welcome to use a robe from your high school or another previous ceremony.
 Samples are available at the bookstore if you are unsure if your robe is a matte black color.
 Please note that the Undergraduate and Graduate degree robes are not the same style.
 The differences are predominantly in the sleeves and are reflective of the degree being earned.
 Please see robes available within the bookstore if you are unsure if you would like to purchase a new robe for a graduate degree.